Donation Eligibility Questions

 When we accept the body of the deceased, we generate the original death certificate.
 The Department of Anatomy will then complete its portion of the death certificate, have the attending physician sign it, and then will file the certificate with the Bureau of Vital Statistics in the municipality where the death occurred.
 Copies of the death certificate can be ordered from the Bureau of Vital Statistics at the expense of the survivors or estate.

 At the time of death, please have the family or next of kin contact us at 216-368-3430.
-If it is after hours or on the weekend, please call the Program Funeral Director at 216-368-2255.
-If unable to reach anyone, call 216-221-9330.
-The numbers are also found on the back of your donor card; we ask that your card accompany your body when it is transported to Case Western Reserve University.
+We monitor our calls and voicemails regularly.
+If you are unable to reach us at that number, please call the Program Funeral Director at 216-368-2255.
+The numbers are also found on the front of your donor card; we ask that your card accompany your body when it is transported to Case Western Reserve University if possible.

 No publicity will be given to your donation.
 A statement about the facts of the donation may be made public by the family or next of kin if they wish to do so.
 Bodies are entered in our records by name and assigned a number.
 Only the number accompanies the body into the laboratory, to offer some privacy to individuals.